LinaYorda/missing-persons-resources/README.md

 ## Important Safety Notice

-**If you believe you are a victim of foul play or want to report a missing person, contact your local authorities immediately.** Do not delay in seeking help from law enforcement or emergency services.
+If you believe you are a victim of foul play or want to report a missing person, contact your local authorities immediately.Do not delay in seeking help from law enforcement or emergency services.

 ## Contributing